I got too many idiotic all-over-the-ballpark comments here.

 That's the base of the Democrat.

-See, Coulter can get away with it because she's a woman saying it.
+If I or any man, if any guy had said that, see, Coulter can get away with it because she's a woman saying it.

-Coulter has also said that she thinks the problems with our welfare state, the entitlement state, started the minute women got the vote.
+Coulter has also said that she thinks the problems with our welfare state, the entitlement state, started the minute women got the vote because women looked to government to be their husbands.

 That's what the soccer mom thing was all about, by the way.

-You remember the soccer mom phenomenon.
+You remember the soccer mom phenomenon?

-Here's uh here's Annette Tallahassee, Florida.
+Here's Annette Tallahassee, Florida.

 You are up next on the EIB network.